nmushegian/minicash-wikidocs/pages/minicash.md

 	- The most important concept is the power of a finalized [[specification]]
 	- UTXO systems scale much better than most people realize
 	- The endgame relationship between a [[full node]], [[pool node]], and [[thin node]]
-	- There is a long tail of "web 2.5" business activity, putting logic that cannot be entirely on-chain into sigchains -
+	- There is a long tail of "web 2.5" business activity, putting logic that cannot be entirely on-chain into sigchains run by [[threshlets]]
+	-
+-
 - Read the [[principles]] of minicash
 -